 How do our readers find our site?

-About a fifth are return visitors, i.e. they’ve used our science teaching resources in the past and follow the site for updates.
+About a quarter are return visitors, i.e. they’ve used our science teaching resources in the past and follow the site for updates.
 Most others find us by googling “science lesson plan,” “science article,” or a specific topic, e.g. “climate change lesson” or “invasive species article for students.”

 Who else has had their research adapted for Science Journal for Kids?

 See past collaborations and read other researchers’ feedback on our Testimonials page.

 Who is on our board of academic advisors?

 Our board of academic advisors includes researchers from University of California Berkeley and University of Texas in Austin.
 See the list on our Team page.

 How much time would the adaptation require from a researcher?

 The adaptation process requires minimal time commitment from the researcher(s).
 Our science writer comes up with a first full draft of the adapted text with suggestions for illustrations.
 Then the researcher offers edits/suggestions and works with one of our editors to arrive at an agreed version.
 Finally, our designer lays it out for publication.